0x5c4r3/jekyll-theme-console/_posts/2022-01-17-RF-Hacking-Part-1:-Reply-Attack.markdown

 I won’t go in depth on certain topics and I will assume that the reader has a general background in basic signals theory and is comfortable with terms like radio frequencies, gain, filters…

 ## <ins style="font-size:15px;"><b>Algorithms</b></ins>
-There are 2 main algorithms implemented in modern cars:
+If we exclude the algorithms implementing both Radio Signals and Bluetooth, there are 2 main algorithms implemented in modern cars:
 &nbsp;
 - *Single Code*: a single string of code is sent from the keyfob to the car.
 This is the exact same code every time the owner of the car clicks the button on the keyfob.
 This implementation is obviously lacking of security since whoever intercepts, clones and repeats the signal sent from the keyfob is basically able to get in the car.
 <p>